Lenders see a bankruptcy as a black mark on your credit reports, so is there any point in applying for a car loan right after your discharge?

 When most people go to look at buying a vehicle, they check out the new car lots to see what's out there.
 However, you may want to stick with a used vehicle if you have a recent discharged bankruptcy on your credit reports.

-As time passes, a bankruptcy becomes less and less potent on your credit score, and you'll be able to get approved for a bigger loan, but if you're looking at a car just a few months out of bankruptcy, you won't be approved for as much.
+As time passes, a bankruptcy becomes less and less potent on your credit score, and you'll be able to get approved for a bigger loan.
+However, if you're looking at a car just a few months out of bankruptcy, you won't be approved for as much.

 Used cars are cheaper than new cars, and although they may cost a little more to insure, the difference in the price tag is usually enough to counteract the insurance difference.